henrikmotzkus/AutomationDemo/README.md

     1. Run the commands in the powershell

 ## 7.2 Advanced features of Azure
 These features use the basics and extends the basic layers with more functionality.

 ### 7.2.1 (Step 4) Deployment of a script with a deployment runner like Azure function.
 This Azure function can deploy a ARM script
 This step shows the deployment of a Azure function.
 The functionality of the function to run deployments in Azure.
-THe function code is rolled out with Github actions.
-In 4_FUnctionCode you'll find the code o the function.
+The function code is rolled out with Github actions.
+In 4_FunctionCode you'll find the code of the function.

+Purpose of is to demonstrate that you could leverage Azure function for nearly every automation purpose.
+Call a REST API while deploying?
+Inform security systems after deployment?
+Send mails? incorporate billing system?
+Everything is possible with Azure functions.

     Instructions:
     1. Run the commands in the powershell